pohanson/tp/docs/DeveloperGuide.md

 **Guarantees:**

-* Deletion removes only the specified contact without modifying other data.
+* Deletion removes only the specified contact(s) without modifying other data.
+* All specified contacts must be valid or none will be deleted.
 * Deletion is irreversible once confirmed.
 * On failure, no deletion occurs.

 **MSS:**

-1. Salesperson chooses to delete a contact.
+1. Salesperson chooses to delete one or more contacts.
-2. Salesperson specifies the contact ID to delete.
+2. Salesperson specifies the contact ID(s) to delete.
+3. CMS validates all contact IDs.
-3. CMS deletes the contact and displays a confirmation.<br/>
+4. CMS deletes the contact(s) and displays a confirmation.<br/>
    Use case ends.

 **Extensions:**

 3a.
-The given contact ID is invalid.<br/>
+One or more of the given contact IDs are invalid.<br/>
    3a1.
-CMS indicates that an error has happened.<br/>
+CMS indicates which contact ID(s) are invalid.<br/>
    Use case resumes at step 2.

-3b.
-CMS requests for confirmation before deletion.<br/>
-   3b1.
-Salesperson confirms the deletion.<br/>
-   3b2.
-CMS proceeds with deletion.<br/>
-   Use case ends.

-#### Use case: UC09 - Set contact status
+#### Use case: UC10 - Set contact status

 **System:** Contact Management System (CMS)